Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Introduction

 The generation of nonclassical states via cavity systems is a crucial area in quantum information science and has been extensively explored~\cite{PhysRevLett.127.087203,PhysRevA.98.063814,PhysRevApplied.21.044018,YUAN20221,LI202315,PhysRevLett.130.213604,PhysRevA.108.063505,PhysRevLett.129.037205,Zhang21,zuo2024squeezedlightexcitonphononcavity,bose_preparation_1997}.
-In section \ref{sec:optomechanical}, we discuss the generation of multicomponent cat states within an optomechanical framework.
-Notably, while this optomechanical setup has been previously used to generate compass states~\cite{bose_preparation_1997}, it had not been further investigated for the generation of higher-order multicomponent cat states, as achieved in our work.
-Finally, we conclude our findings.
+In Sec.~\ref{sec:optomechanical}, we discuss the generation of multicomponent cat states within an optomechanical framework.
+Notably, while this optomechanical setup was previously used to generate compass states~\cite{bose_preparation_1997}, it was not further investigated for the generation of higher-order multicomponent cat states, as achieved in our work.
+Our analysis is further enriched by an in-depth discussion of the impact of decoherence on the corresponding characteristics of the states.